South Korea fines Google, Meta over privacy violations

 The fines were the biggest ever penalties imposed by South Korea for privacy law violations, the commission said in a press release.

+Both companies refuted the commission’s findings and Meta indicated it could challenge the fine in court.
+The fines can be appealed through administrative lawsuits, which must be filed within 90 days after the companies are formally notified of the commission’s decision.

-According to the commission, Google and Meta, which operates Facebook and Instagram, didn’t clearly inform users or obtain their consent as they collected and analyzed information about their online usage patterns and used the data they gathered to create individually customized advertisements.
+According to the commission, Google and Meta, which operates Facebook and Instagram, didn’t clearly inform users or obtain their consent as they collected information about their online activities when they used other websites or services outside their own platforms.
+Such data was used to analyze their interests and create individually customized advertisements, the commission said.

 The commission ordered the companies to provide an “easy and clear” process of consent giving people more control over whether to share information about what they do online.